The Evolution of Small Business Payment Solutions - Survival of The Fittest

 With stories in the headlines about breaches in electronic security at some of the most significant retail and financial services brands out there, it’s no surprise that technology providers have sprinted to close the cyber-security gaps.

 In response to these high profile incidents contactless payments have gained traction as a viable method of payment.
 A simple swipe of a contactless card at a merchant POS system allows for a purchase to be made without actually transferring credit card information, thus adding an additional level of security and privacy to payments.

-Also on the way are EMV chip credit cards.
+EMV chip credit cards are finally here.
 This technology isn’t necessarily new, having been in use in Europe for some time, but the advanced micro-chips embedded in the cards themselves use Near Field Communication (NFC) technology to combat the most common ways cyber-thieves steal credit card data.
 This technology has proven effective enough that, as of October 2015, credit card companies are no longer covering fraud committed against merchants who aren’t using EMV.
 In other words, businesses that are slow to adopt this technology are risking significant levels of charge backs and fraud, problems that tend to severely impact small businesses particularly.

 With over a billion EMV cards issued, this is a great time to go ahead and get the latest equipment for processing these enhanced payment methods.
 Such equipment isn’t necessarily expensive, coming in as low as $300 - $500 on average.

 Business Is Going Mobile, and So Is Money